virusme/Automated-Trader-for-The-Chartist/README.md

 * Always in-sync with Interactive Brokers servers
 * Ease of use
 * One click process for downloading, processing, placing and reporting of **The Chartist**'s [US Power Setups](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) (activation license key required)
-* Active monitoring of placed orders
+* Active monitoring of placed orders (useful if you are using Margin account)
+* Order Shuffling (useful if you are using Non-Margin account)
 * Facility to place delayed orders [*coming soon*]
 * Set and forget hands-free feature for performing the one-click process automatically everyday at a designated time [*disabled feature*]